List of Garfield characters: Herman Vermin

 Herman Vermin is a second mouse in the Garfield comic strip who might be friends with Squeak Mouse, but never appears with him.
 He has a curly tail with one loop in it.
 When he moves in, he invites Garfield to his "hole-warming party."
+He also tells Garfield that his job is posing for anti-vermin posters.

 Hubert and Reba

 Hubert and Reba are an elderly couple who live near Jon.
 Hubert is often portrayed as an older man, while Reba is often either unseen or tending to household chores.
 The couple made an appearance in Here Comes Garfield.
 In the animated cartoon, Hubert is portrayed as hostile towards Garfield and Odie, after Garfield tore up their yard and knocked flowers and dirt on Hubert's head.
 He calls the animal shelter personnel to remove them.
 In the strips, Hubert is less hostile towards Garfield.